The 12-Series. A complete protocol.

 Deep Core

 Working the deep front and back lines: foundation, pelvis, spine, head, and neck.
-This is where major structural shifts happen.
+This is where the major structural shifts happen.

 Integration